 Let’s discuss that little squiggly line.
 It’s the sign above the backquote (~), and it indicates approximation.

-Maybe you use it in your online work, or you’ve seen it in a newspaper (maybe when polling public opinion about something).
+Maybe you use it in your online work or see it in a newspaper (maybe when polling public opinion about something).
 Or maybe you’ve never encountered it.

 It’s called an “aspirational” or “tilde” notation, and in computer usage, the tilde sign stands for “approximately equal to,” or, more often these days: approximately.”